-Early Action Deadline: Your application and all required documentation must be postmarked by November 15, although financial aid applications can come later.
-We’ll let you know if you’ve been accepted during the week of December 20th.
+Early Action Deadline: Your application must be postmarked by November 15, although financial aid applications can come later.
+We’ll let you know if you’ve been accepted within 2-3 weeks of receiving your completed application.
 Regular Admission Deadline: The Priority Deadline for Financial Aid (FAFSA) is March 2nd.
 Admissions operates on a “rolling deadline.”

 Take your pick.
 Either one works for us.
 But if you take the SAT, make sure it’s the SAT I because we don’t use the SAT II.

 There are a number of factors, so we don't publish specific minimums.
 We're looking for students who have succeeded in college preparatory high school classes, and have earned above average test scores on the SAT or ACT.
 If a student falls below the recommended test score or grade point average, the student could still be admitted as part of our Program for Academic Support and Success (PASS).